 These resources can help facilitate your transfer to Iowa:

-A student can earn a BS (Bachelor of Science) degree in Therapeutic Recreation.
+A student can earn a BS (Bachelor of Science) degree in Therapeutic Recreation with a track in Inclusive Recreation or the selective admission National Council for Therapeutic Recreation Certification (NCTRC) track.

 Therapeutic Recreation service is a health-oriented field.
 It involves the provision of recreation programs designed to improve or maintain the physical, emotional, mental, and social functioning of persons with disabilities.
 It uses treatment, leisure education, and recreational services to promote a satisfying leisure lifestyle among persons with acute and chronic impairments.

-Recommended courses for Therapeutic Recreation that can be completed prior to transfer:
+Recommended courses for Therapeutic Recreation (both tracks) that can be completed prior to transfer:

-- Complete the College of Liberal Arts and Sciences General Education Requirements.
-Transfer students with an AA degree from a community college in Iowa or Black Hawk College in Illinois will enter the university having fulfilled all of the General Education CORE Program requirements (except world language) in the College of Liberal Arts and Sciences.
+• Complete the College of Liberal Arts and Science General Education Requirements.
+Transfer students with an AA degree from an Iowa Community College, or Black Hawk College in Illinois, will enter the University having fulfilled all of the General Education Program requirements (except World Language and Diversity & Inclusion) in the College of Liberal Arts and Sciences.

 These resources can help facilitate your transfer to Iowa: